kaaaxcreators/Discord-MusicBot/README.md

 ## ©️ Credits

-The Bot is not a fork from [SudhanPlayz/Discord-MusicBot](https://github.com/SudhanPlayz/Discord-MusicBot).
+This Bot / Repo is not a fork but heavily inspired from [SudhanPlayz/Discord-MusicBot](https://github.com/SudhanPlayz/Discord-MusicBot).
-But the Idea and Code is mainly from there.
-This Repo is also called the "Origin", "Original Source" or "Original"
+I didn't like the move to Lavalink which adds an unnecessary dependency, because you need a server which hosts Lavalink and not everyone wants to.
+Through my approach that the client handles all music, it sometimes hangs or lags shortly but not really noticeable